 CORPORATE GOVERNANCE

-As required under the provisions of the Companies Act, 2013, Regulation 34 read with Schedule V of the Listing Regulations,2015 and RBI Master Directions for HFCs, 2021, the ‘Report of Directors on Corporate Governance’ for FY 2024-25 forms part ofthis Annual Report.
-The said Report covers in detail the Company’s philosophy on code of governance, board composition, itsappointments, membership criteria, declaration by Independent Directors, Board evaluation, familiarisation programme, vigilmechanism, etc.
+As required under the Companies Act, 2013, Regulation 34 read with Schedule V of the Listing Regulations, 2015 and Reserve Bank of India (Housing Finance Companies) Directions, 2025, the ‘Report of Directors on Corporate Governance’ for the year FY 202526 forms part of this Annual Report.
+The said Report covers in detail the Company’s philosophy on code of governance, board composition, its appointments, membership criteria, declaration by Independent Directors, Board evaluation, familiarisation programme, vigil mechanism, etc.

 MANAGEMENT DISCUSSION AND ANALYSIS REPORT